edamametechnologies/edamame_posture_cli/README.md

 Syntax: edamame_posture get-device-info

 ### get-threats-info
-Fetches information about potential threats detected on the device.
+Fetches information about the threat model in use.

 Syntax: edamame_posture get-threats-info